VocabHunter/vocabhunter.github.io/_posts/2017-10-17-migrating-to-junit-5.md

 # JVM Arguments

 The VocabHunter test suite includes an automated GUI test.
 You can find more details in the article [User Interface Testing with TestFX].
 If you run the test from your IDE you can watch as the robot clicks away on each of the buttons and menus as the test progresses.
-However when launched from the Gradle script the GUI test will run by default in a “headless” mode so as not to bother the user and to make it easy to run the build in a continuous integration environment.
+However when launched from the Gradle script the GUI test will run by default in a "headless" mode so as not to bother the user and to make it easy to run the build in a continuous integration environment.
 This behaviour is controlled by a Java system property that is read in the [`GuiTest`](https://github.com/VocabHunter/VocabHunter/blob/a9c396e5796da72a6aeb2ce691bf034e4f8e06a2/gui/src/test/java/io/github/vocabhunter/gui/main/GuiTest.java#L80-L90) class:

 ```java
 @BeforeAll